ckwan/smart_task_assistant/README.md

 The Smart Task Assistant is designed with scalability in mind:

-- **Async task processing** via RabbitMQ + Celery allows horizontal scaling of workers for high throughput.
-- **FastAPI backend** handles requests efficiently without blocking on heavy AI computations.
-- **PostgreSQL** serves as the source of truth, supporting multiple concurrent CRUD operations.
-- **AI workflows and notifications** are decoupled, enabling independent scaling as the number of tasks or users grows.
+- Modular backend design separates API, domain logic, and AI enrichment, enabling future horizontal scaling.
+- System is designed to support asynchronous processing (RabbitMQ + Celery) for large-scale AI enrichment if needed.

 ## Future Improvements
+- Add RabbitMQ + Celery for background task enrichment and email/slack notifications.
-- Redis caching for frequently accessed tasks and project metadata
+- Redis caching for frequently accessed tasks and project metadata.
-- Rate limiting to protect AI endpoints and prevent abuse
+- Rate limiting to protect AI endpoints and prevent abuse.
-- Multi-tenant scaling with per-user quotas and isolated workloads
+- Multi-tenant scaling with per-user quotas and isolated workloads.